Storms spawn twisters in Mississippi, kill 2 in Georgia

 “Light poles have been snapped off.
 Trees in a few homes.
 Trees on vehicles.
 Damage to several businesses.
 Fortunately we have had no reports at this time of injuries,” Pollan posted on Facebook.

-News outlets also reported tornados near Yazoo City, Byram and Tchula earlier Sunday.

-As the system moved east, storms damaged homes in a Kentucky town early Monday and a business in West Virginia, and a tornado watch for much of the day covered large parts of Alabama and Georgia.
+In Mississippi, forecasters confirmed 12 tornadoes Sunday evening and night, including the Yazoo City twister, which stretched for 30 miles (48 kilometers), and another tornado that moved through suburbs of Byram and Terry south of Jackson that produced a damage track 1,000 yards (910 meters) wide.

 In South Carolina, at least one tornado was reported Monday afternoon in Abbeville County.
 The tornado appeared to be on the ground for several miles, according to warnings from the National Weather Service.
 No injuries were immediately reported.
-In Greenwood, downed trees and power lines were reported, while tents were blown onto cars at an auto dealer.
+In Greenwood, downed trees and power lines were reported, while a vehicle was blown over and a storage unit building was heavily damaged.
 Multiple locations reported golf ball-sized hail.

-In the southern Kentucky town of Tompkinsville, a severe storm Monday morning damaged several homes and knocked down trees and power lines, Fire Chief Kevin Jones said.
+In the southern Kentucky town of Tompkinsville, a Monday morning storm later confirmed as a tornado damaged several homes and knocked down trees and power lines, Fire Chief Kevin Jones said.
 No injuries were reported, he said.

 In West Virginia, Jefferson County communications supervisor James Hayden said one person was injured when a possible tornado touched down at a lumber company Monday evening.
 The injury was minor, and the person was treated at the scene, he said.
 An exterior lumber shed collapsed, Hayden said.